-While projecting sales for the future is an inexact process at best, the Company believes that growth will continue for some of the following reasons: o Management believes that the overall growth of
+While projecting sales for the future is an inexact process at best, the Company believes that growth will continue for some of the following reasons:

-- Management believes that the overall growth of the industry is strong and has been out-pacing the basic economy for several years; - As the baby boomer generation continues to age, their disposable income continues to increase, and this demographic group represents the largest segment of the Company's market; - o Since inception, the Company has been capacity constrained and demand for its product has exceeded its ability to produce; - o The Company's dealership network is still young and continues to expand, opening new geographic markets to the Company.
+- o Management believes that the overall growth of the industry is strong and has been out-pacing the basic economy for several years; - O As the baby boomer generation continues to age, their disposable income continues to increase, and this demographic group represents the largest segment of the Company's market; - o Since inception, the Company has been capacity constrained and demand for its product has exceeded its ability to produce; - The Company's dealership network is still young and continues to expand, opening new geographic markets to the Company.
 The dealerships also are early in the life cycle of this product, and same store sales are expected to increase as the product's reputation grows in the market place; - The international market is still largely untapped.
-Management of the Company believes that the international market represents approximately 30% of Harley-Davidson's sales; and The Company has new products in the planning - The Company has new products in the planning stage that should add to its product line and expand its revenue base.
+Management of the Company believes that the international market represents approximately 30% of Harley-Davidson's sales; and - o The Company has new products in the planning stage that should add to its product line and expand its revenue base.